BestVue3/router/docs/en/get-start.md

 })
 ```

 And that's just about it!
 We haven't covered every API here, but these are definitely the most common ones you'll use.
-If you'd like to learn more, go ahead and follow [our tutorial](./tutorial) or browse [the full API reference](./api-reference.md).
+If you'd like to learn more, go ahead and browse [the full API reference](./api-reference.md).